Vere Bird

-He was an officer in the Salvation Army for 2 years.
+Bird was an officer in the Salvation Army for two years.
 In 1943, he became the president of the Antigua Trades and Labour Union.
 He achieved national acclaim politically for the first time when he was elected to the colonial legislature in 1945.
 He formed the Antigua Labour Party and became the first and only chief minister, first and last premier, and first prime minister from 1981 to 1994.
 His resignation was due to failing health and internal issues within the government.

-In 1985 Antigua's international airport, which was first named Coolidge, was renamed V.C.
-Bird International Airport in his honour.

 Early life and education

 Bird was born in a poor area of St John's, the capital.
-Unlike most of his giant political contemporaries – such as Norman Manley of Jamaica and Sir Grantley Herbert Adams of Barbados, who were distinguished lawyers, and Trinidadian Eric Williams, a scholar – Bird had little formal education except primary schooling.
+Unlike most of his political contemporaries – such as Norman Manley of Jamaica and Sir Grantley Herbert Adams of Barbados, who were distinguished lawyers, and Trinidadian Eric Williams, a scholar – Bird had little formal education except primary schooling.
 He attended St John's Boys School, now known as the T.N.
 Kirnon Primary School.